-Management Plan (EMP) for the Isdhoo Waste Management Center (IWMC).
+Management Plan (EMP) for the Maavah Island Waste Management Center (IWMC).

 EMP is an instrument that examines the likely environmental and social impacts associated with a project and proposes a management framework to address those impacts.
 This EMP is prepared to develop a responsible framework to manage effectively and ethically the environmental and social impacts of the IWMC.
-The scope of this EMP covers the operation stage of IWMC.
+The scope of EMP covers both construction and operation stage of IWMC.